-As a result, students registered with our office receive assistance directly related to their disabilities in an effort to make USC accessible.
+As a result, students registered with our office receive services and accommodations directly related to their disabilities in an effort to make USC accessible.
 Accommodations vary based on individual needs.
-Accommodations provided by the SDRC are governed by the Americans with Disabilities Act (ADA), a Federal law protecting individuals with registered disabilities from discriminatory treatment.
-You will receive a letter from SDRC outlining approved accommodations for your class.

 Types of Disabilities We Accommodate

 Students registered with the Student Disability Resource Center have disabilities including, but not limited to:

 - Autism Spectrum Disorder